atidyshirt/University/SCIE101/notes.md

 Conclusion:
 - Bert will not run a 5 minute mile tomorrow.

-> To say that an argument is inductively strong is to say that it is improbable, but not impossible for its conclusion to be false if its
+> To say that an argument is *inductively strong* is to say that it is improbable, but not impossible for its conclusion to be false if its
 > premises are all true.

+> Inductive reasoning is saying that if we find a few instances of something, we can conclude that it is always true